OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 The `TermPart` is rendered when a `Term` is displayed with the `Container routing` feature of the `AutoroutePart`.

-It renders a list of all content items that have been categorized by the `TaxonomyField` as part of that `Term` hierachy.
+It renders a list of all content items that have been categorized by the `TaxonomyField` as part of that `Term` hierarchy.

 ### Term Shape

-The `TermShape` is used by the `TaxonomyPart` display to render the list of term hierachies for the `Taxonomy`.
+The `TermShape` is used by the `TaxonomyPart` display to render the list of term hierarchies for the `Taxonomy`.

-It is a reusable shape which may also be called from a content item, similar to that of a `MenuShape`, to render either the entire `Taxonomy` and term hierachy, or a part of the `Term` hierachy.
+It is a reusable shape which may also be called from a content item, similar to that of a `MenuShape`, to render either the entire `Taxonomy` and term hierarchy, or a part of the `Term` hierarchy.

 You might invoke the `TermShape` from a content template to render a sidebar of associated taxonomy terms.